Depart-de-Sentier/visualization-contest-2022/.github/ISSUE_TEMPLATE/brightcon-2022-visualization-contest-entry-template.md

 Please specify here the location of the example visualizations produced with your code.

 ### Presentation video
-In case you are not presenting your submission in person, please put here the links to a video of maximum 4 minutes where you present your visualization.
+Please put here the links to a video of maximum 4 minutes where you present your visualization.

 ## License
 Please specify the open license you used.